|Learning to See|

 This practical manual systematically presents the steps necessary to design a curriculum for teaching ASL, including the special features necessary for training interpreters.
 The new Learning to See again takes its place at the forefront of texts on teaching ASL as a second language, and it will prove to be indispensable to educators and administrators in this special discipline.

-Sherman Wilcox is Professor and Chair, Department of Linguistics, University of New Mexico, Albuquerque, NM.
+Sherman Wilcox is a professor and chair of the Department of Linguistics at the University of New Mexico.

-Phyllis Perrin Wilcox is Professor, Department of Linguistics and Founder, Signed Language Interpreting Program, University of New Mexico, Albuquerque, NM.
+Phyllis Perrin Wilcox is a professor in the Department of Linguistics and director of the baccalaureate degree in Signed Language Interpreting at the University of New Mexico.

 To order by mail, print our Order Form or call: